Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Cal has combined with its opponents to put up more than 57.5 points in three of 11 games this season.
+- Cal and its opponents have combined to put up more than 57.5 points in three of 11 games this season.

 - Golden Bears games have an average total of 50.4 points this season, 7.1 fewer than Saturday's over/under.